Catholic Life of the School

 Part or all of the school gathers together every afternoon to worship and share in the Good News.

-On Mondays, the whole school gathers together for their assemblies.
-These are led by Mr Denny and focuses on the set theme for the week
+On Mondays, the whole school gathers together for their worship.
+These are led by Mr Denny and Mrs Connolly - these focus on the Gospel reading from the prior Sunday.

 Each Friday there is Key Stage Reflection and hymn practice.

 In addition to Collective Worship the school also celebrates key feast days of the liturgical year through a Mass.
-These are planned with Father Michael and are celebrated at school or in church.
+These are planned with Father Oliver and are celebrated at school or in church.

-Children in Key Stage 2 have the opportunity to lead and contribute with the planning of some Masses by reading, alter serving and preparing the Altar for worship.
+Children in Key Stage 2 have the opportunity to lead and contribute with the planning of some Masses by reading, Altar serving and preparing the Altar for worship.

 Mass is a celebration and when possible, parents/guardians and members of our parish families are welcome.